 STATEMENT & BIO

 My work celebrates the inherent beauty of the natural order of things—from the microscopic to the cosmic.
-As an artist with a background in law and the healing arts, I explore interconnections in nature using mixed media and the experimental photographic process of cyanotype.
+As an artist with a background in environmental law and the healing arts, I explore interconnections in nature using mixed media and the experimental photographic process of cyanotype.

 I often work outdoors using materials sourced directly from the surroundings, and allow time- and weather-based natural phenomena to influence each piece.
 When I bring these works back to the studio, I enhance them with meditative mark-making and the addition of pigments, inks, wax, and embroidery.